wp-plugins/halosocial/readme.txt

 == What are the system requirements for HaloSocial? ==

-Please visit <a href="http://www.halo.social/requirements">this article</a> for a full description of HaloSocial’s system requirements.
+Please visit [this article](http://www.halo.social/requirements "HaloSocia Requirements") for a full description of HaloSocial’s system requirements.

 == Will HaloSocial work with my theme? ==

 HaloSocial was tested with over a hundred of the most popular WordPress themes.
-You can find a full list of compatible themes <a href="http://www.halo.social/supported-themes">here</a>..
+You can find a full list of [HaloSocial compatible themes here](http://www.halo.social/supported-themes "HaloSocial compatible themes").
 If you do find a compatibility issue with your theme, please post a support request on our forum.
 We’ll try to sort it out for you.

 == How many users can HaloSocial support? ==